Prohibition in the United States: Post-repeal

 Additionally, many tribal governments prohibit alcohol on Indian reservations.
 Federal law also prohibits alcohol on Indian reservations, although this law is currently only enforced when there is a concomitant violation of local tribal liquor laws.

 After its repeal, some former supporters openly admitted failure.
-For example, John D. Rockefeller, Jr., explained his view in a 1932 letter:
+For example, John D. Rockefeller Jr. explained his view in a 1932 letter:

-It is not clear whether Prohibition reduced per-capita consumption of alcohol.
 Some historians claim that alcohol consumption in the United States did not exceed pre-Prohibition levels until the 1960s; others claim that alcohol consumption reached the pre-Prohibition levels several years after its enactment, and has continued to rise.
 Cirrhosis of the liver, a symptom of alcoholism, declined nearly two-thirds during Prohibition.
 In the decades after Prohibition, any stigma that had been associated with alcohol consumption was erased; according to a Gallup Poll survey conducted almost every year since 1939, two-thirds of American adults age 18 and older drink alcohol.

 Shortly after World War II, a national opinion survey found that "About one-third of the people of the United States favor national prohibition."
 Upon repeal of national prohibition, 18 states continued prohibition at the state level.
 The last state, Mississippi, finally ended it in 1966.
 Almost two-thirds of all states adopted some form of local option which enabled residents in political subdivisions to vote for or against local prohibition.
 Therefore, despite the repeal of prohibition at the national level, 38% of the nation's population lived in areas with state or local prohibition.

-In 2014, a CNN nationwide poll found that 18% of Americans "believed that drinking should be illegal".
+In 2014, a CNN nationwide poll found that 81% of Americans thought that "the use of alcohol should be legal" while 18% did not.